Skip to content

 An enema is the injection of liquid into the rectum through a small tube.
 The liquid contains barium, a metallic substance coating the colon lining.
 This allows for more detailed imaging of the inner lining of the colon.

-6. Treatment For Colorectal Cancer
+Treatment For Colon Cancer

 Open surgery is needed to completely remove the tumour and affected lymph nodes for the more advanced colorectal cancer.
 Open surgery may be done for emergencies, like a tumour obstruction.